-Circus is a process watcher and runner.
-It can be driven via a command-line interface or programmatically trough its python API.
+Circus can be driven via a command-line interface or programmatically through its python API.

 It shares some of the goals of Supervisord, BluePill and Daemontools.
+If you are curious about what Circus brings compared to other projects, read Why should I use Circus instead of X?.

-Circus is designed using Zero MQ.
+Circus is designed using ZeroMQ.
 See Design for more details.

-Note: Before running Circus, make sure you read the Security page.
+Note: Circus doesn't secure its messages when sending information through ZeroMQ.
+Before running Circus, make sure you read the Security page.

-To install it, check out Requirements
+To install it, check out Installing Circus